eminebozdag/eminebozdag/README.md

 **About me**

-- 🇹🇷  I'm a self-taught passionate FrontEnd developer from Turkey !
+- 🇹🇷  I'm a passionate FrontEnd developer from Turkey !

 - 🌱  Jr. FrontEnd Developer